wombleton/gitlaw-nz/acts/N/New Zealand Security Intelligence Service Act 1969.md

     (3) The written consent of the Minister in relation to any proceedings in any court may be filed in the court, and when so filed shall be sufficient authority to all persons to act in accordance therewith.

     Section 13A: inserted, on 16 November 1977, by section 8 of the New Zealand Security Intelligence Service Amendment Act 1977 (1977 No 50).

+    Section 13A(1): amended, on 1 July 2013, by [section 413][95] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Commissioner of Security Appeals

 \[Repealed\]

-*   Heading: repealed, on 2 July 1996, pursuant to [section 7(1)][125] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).
+*   Heading: repealed, on 2 July 1996, pursuant to [section 7(1)][126] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).

 ##### 14 Commissioner of Security Appeals

 *   \[Repealed\]

-    Section 14: repealed, on 2 July 1996, by [section 7(1)][125] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).
+    Section 14: repealed, on 2 July 1996, by [section 7(1)][126] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).

 ##### 15 Remuneration and travelling allowances of Commissioner

 *   \[Repealed\]

-    Section 15: repealed, on 2 July 1996, by [section 7(1)][125] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).
+    Section 15: repealed, on 2 July 1996, by [section 7(1)][126] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).

 ##### 16 Oath to be taken by Commissioner

 *   \[Repealed\]

-    Section 16: repealed, on 2 July 1996, by [section 7(1)][125] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).
+    Section 16: repealed, on 2 July 1996, by [section 7(1)][126] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).

 ##### 17 Function of the Commissioner

 *   \[Repealed\]

-    Section 17: repealed, on 2 July 1996, by [section 7(1)][125] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).
+    Section 17: repealed, on 2 July 1996, by [section 7(1)][126] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).

 ##### 18 Mode of complaint

 *   \[Repealed\]

-    Section 18: repealed, on 2 July 1996, by [section 7(1)][125] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).
+    Section 18: repealed, on 2 July 1996, by [section 7(1)][126] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).

 ##### 19 Commissioner may refuse to inquire into complaint

 *   \[Repealed\]

-    Section 19: repealed, on 2 July 1996, by [section 7(1)][125] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).
+    Section 19: repealed, on 2 July 1996, by [section 7(1)][126] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).

 ##### 20 Proceedings of Commissioner

 *   \[Repealed\]

-    Section 20: repealed, on 2 July 1996, by [section 7(1)][125] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).
+    Section 20: repealed, on 2 July 1996, by [section 7(1)][126] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).

 ##### 20A Disclosure of certain matters not to be required

 *   \[Repealed\]

-    Section 20A: repealed, on 2 July 1996, by [section 7(1)][125] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).
+    Section 20A: repealed, on 2 July 1996, by [section 7(1)][126] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).

 ##### 21 Action by Commissioner

 *   \[Repealed\]

-    Section 21: repealed, on 2 July 1996, by [section 7(1)][125] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).
+    Section 21: repealed, on 2 July 1996, by [section 7(1)][126] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).

 ##### 22 Action by Minister

 *   \[Repealed\]

-    Section 22: repealed, on 2 July 1996, by [section 7(1)][125] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).
+    Section 22: repealed, on 2 July 1996, by [section 7(1)][126] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).

 ##### 23 Restriction on publication and broadcasting

 *   \[Repealed\]

-    Section 23: repealed, on 2 July 1996, by [section 7(1)][125] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).
+    Section 23: repealed, on 2 July 1996, by [section 7(1)][126] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).

 ##### 24 Proceedings and findings privileged

 *   \[Repealed\]

-    Section 24: repealed, on 2 July 1996, by [section 7(1)][125] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).
+    Section 24: repealed, on 2 July 1996, by [section 7(1)][126] of the New Zealand Security Intelligence Service Amendment Act 1996 (1996 No 48).

 ---